Photographic History of Table Mountain

 gathering station in the quest for

-looking for improvements in the calibration
+always looking for improvements in the calibration

 of data, a second station was needed to produce data of similar